chandra-gummaluru/bazaar_ai/README.md

 ## 🚀 Quick Start

-To get started with **Bazaar**, simply import the library, set up your traders (agents), and start a game.
+To get started with **Bazaar**, simply import the library using `pip install bazaar-ai`, set up your traders (agents), and start a game.
 Here's a minimal example of how to run a basic game between two random traders:

 ```python
 from bazaar_ai import game, trader, market